 Protecting Your Time Capsule Items

-There are 5 levels of protection that we recommended above ground Geocapsule packages:
+There are 5 levels of protection that we recommended for above ground Geocapsule packages:

 - The exterior rock (or log) housing